Ising model on random triangulations of the disk: phase transition: Dominant singularity structure of

 The purpose of the last equation of \eqref{eq:no real sol} is precisely to avoid this kind of undesired solutions.
 Without the last equation, the algebraic system \eqref{eq:no real sol} contains two complex equations with four real unknowns ($\Re(H)$, $\Im(H)$, $R$, $s$).
 So generically, we do expect it to have a finite number of solutions.
 The last equation adds one \emph{complex} equation to the system while introducing only an extra \emph{real} variable.
-So with it, we expect \eqref{eq:no real sol} to have no solutions in the generic case (which is indeed true in our specific case).
+With it, we expect generically that \eqref{eq:no real sol} has no solution.
 In general, if the mapping $\check x(H)$ depends on $m$ real parameters $(R_1,\ldots,R_m)$ instead of $R$, then provided that $\check x(H)$ has continuous derivatives \wrt\ each of the parameters, one can replace the last equation of \eqref{eq:no real sol} by $m$ complex equations with $m$ extra real variables.
-Then we would have a system of $m+2$ complex equations with $3+m+m=2m+3$ real variables, which would have no solution in the generic case. \end{remark}
+Then we would have a system of $m+2$ complex equations with $3+m+m=2m+3$ real variables, which generically would have no solution.

+Our justification of last equation of \eqref{eq:no real sol} came in two steps.
+The first step \ref{enum:1} asserts that the critical point $H_*$ has multiplicity one.
+It is checked by an explicit computation and depends on the specific function $\check x_R$.
+On the contraty, the second step \ref{enum:2} derive the desired equation in \eqref{eq:no real sol} using a variational argument which is mostly independent of specific features of $\check x_R$.
+Currently, the argument in \ref{enum:2} still depends on the fact that $H_*$ has multiplicity one.
+In the upcoming paper \cite[Appendix A]{Chen2021}, the first author gives a generalization of this variational argument which applies to critical points of any multiplicity.
+That general argument would allow us to bypass the verification of \ref{enum:1} in the above proof. \end{remark}

 \paragraph{Definition of $\Hdom(R)$:} For each $R\in (R_1,R_\infty)$, the above lemma and Proposition~21(iii) of \cite{CT20} imply that there exists $\epsilon>0$ for which $\check x_R$ defines a conformal bijection from a compact set $\cHdom(R) \supset \cHdom[0](R)$ to $\cslit$.
 For $\theta \in (0,\pi/2)$, let $\cHdom[\epsilon,\theta](R)$ be the preimage of the $\Delta$-domain $\cDdom \subset \cslit$ under this bijection.
 We denote by $\partial \Hdom(R)$ and $\Hdom(R)$ the boundary and the interior of $\cHdom(R)$, and similarly for $\cHdom[\epsilon,\theta](R)$.